 4) Tentacled Snake

 The tentacle snake does not have 8 tentacles like an octopus but it does have two tentacle-like appendages that extend off the front of its snout.
 Their heads and bodies are flat, really flat, and they look like a long mossy twig or branch.
-In fact, if a predator approaches they will immediately freeze in a rigid stick-like position instead of swimming away!
+In fact, if a predator approaches it will immediately freeze in a rigid stick-like position instead of swimming away!
 They are aquatic snakes that spend almost all their time in the water.
 Tentacled snakes live in Southeast Asia in the coastal areas of countries like Vietnam and Thailand.
-Most Tentacled snakes are between 1-2 feet long, so not a very large snake and easy to mistake for a twig.
+Most Tentacled snakes are between 1-2 feet long, so not very large snakes and are easy to mistake for a twig.

 3) Burmese Python

 The sheer size of the Burmese python lands them on this list.
 Burmese pythons can get to be 23 feet long, imagine one the length of your living room!
-They are not skinny like a garden hose but a thick-bodied snake that you are not even able to get your hands around in some parts.
+They are not skinny like a garden hose but thick-bodied snakes that you are not even able to get your hands around in some parts.
 The larger ones can weigh 200 pounds!
 Now that’s a big snake.
 Unfortunately, they have made their way into Florida and are an invasive species there, killing off many of the native animals.

 2) Elephant Trunk Snake

-1) Eastern hog-nose
+1) Eastern Hog-Nose

 The turned-up nose of the Eastern hog-nose snake is only one of the features that make this one of the ugliest snakes in the world.
 Wait until you see what it does when it is threatened.
 At first, they puff their bodies out making them look bigger (and uglier), and then coil upward like a cobra.
 They make a loud hissing noise and strike but don’t bite.
 If you are still standing there, unimpressed he will start Act 2 and actually fake his death.